Chemshirov/websocketBrowser/README.md

 **1. Install Docker and Docker-compose**

-**2. Build an image from a Dockerfile**
+**2. Build an image from the Dockerfile**
 ```bash
 docker build -t websocketBrowser:20210319_213600 ~/websocketBrowser/
 ```
 Note: it takes some time, because Chromium has giant dependency bunch.

 **3. Alter .yml**
-If you've changed the string at the first task or prefer to use another port.
+If you've changed the string at the second task or prefer to use another port.

 **4. Run .sh**
 ```bash